 Students enrolled or reenrolled at CSULB prior to Fall 2016 are not required to take a GE Writing Intensive Capstone class.
 They must, however satisfy the GWAR by on of the pathways specified above.

 Graduate and certificate program students are required to satisfy the GWAR, and graduate students must complete the requirement before advancement to candidacy.
-Graduate student have several options for satisfying the GWAR.
-Graduate students who have previously (1) received a degree from an accredited college or university in the United States; or (2) received a degree from an accredited non-US institution located in a country where English is a primary language of communication; or (3) received a score of 4 or higher on the analytical writing portion of the Graduate Record Exam (GRE) or the Graduate Management Admissions Test (GMAT) have satisfied the GWAR.
-Graduate students who have graduated from a CSU have satisfied the GWAR and are not required to complete additional assessment.
+Graduate students have several options for satisfying the GWAR.
+Graduate students who have previously (1) received a degree from an accredited college or university in the United States; or (2) received a degree from an accredited non-US institution located in a country where English is a primary language of communication; or (3) received a score of 4 or higher on the analytical writing portion of the Graduate Record Exam (GRE) or the Graduate Management Admissions Test (GMAT) are exempt from the GWAR.

-Graduate students who have not satisfied the requirement through one of the provisions above have two options.
-They may either attempt the WPE during their first semester at CSULB or they may self-place directly in a GWAR pathway without first taking the WPE.
+Graduate students who are not exempt from the requirement through one of the provisions above have two options.
+They may either attempt the writing placement test during their first semester at CSULB and follow one of the GWAR pathways described below, or they may self-place directly into a GWAR pathway without first taking the placement test.
 To self-place into an appropriate GWAR pathway, graduate students must first meet with a GWAR Advisor who will assess their English writing skills and issue a permit for enrollment in the appropriate GWAR course.
-Graduate students cannot enroll in a GWAR course without first receiving a permit from a GWAR Advisor.
+Graduate students cannot enroll in a GWAR course without first receiving a permit from the GWAR Advisor.

-The GWAR Coordinator and GWAR advisors are located in the University Center for Undergraduate Advising at 103 Horn Center.
-For more information about the GWAR program or to schedule an appointment with a GWAR advisor, contact email@example.com or call 562-985-7378.
+The GWAR Coordinator and GWAR advisors are located in the University Center for Undergraduate Advising in the Horn Center, room 103.
+To schedule an appointment with the GWAR Advisor, students can click on the CSULB Student Success Collaborative (SSC) icon above or call 562-985-7978.